Green Hills Country Club: Design team

 After the land was secured the Union League selected a design team that could build a world-class golf course, and a modern clubhouse.
 The Union League members would spare no expense in the golf and building architects.

-The members of the future Union League Golf and Country Club retained renowned golf course architect Alister MacKenzie to design an 18-hole golf course on the property.
+The members of the future Union League Golf and Country Club retained renowned golf course architect Alister MacKenzie (who was responsible for Cypress Point, Augusta National and many others) to design an 18-hole golf course on the property.
 MacKenzie would be aided by two-time U.S. Amateur Champion Henry Chandler Egan and collegiate champion Robert Hunter.

 The prestigious design firm of Willis Polk and Company was chosen as the clubhouse architect.
 Willis Polk and Company were highly acclaimed and responsible for many architectural gems throughout Northern California.
 Willis Polk, who was considered the architectural mastermind of the rebuilding of San Francisco after the 1906 earthquake, died in 1924.
 His architectural firm, however carried on in his tradition and developed the plans for the Union League Golf and Country Club structure.
 The chief architect in charge of the project was Angus McSweeney.

 MacKenzie, with help from Hunter and Egan, utilized the existing topography and with minimal grading sculpted an 18-hole layout that would soon draw rave reviews as a world-class golf course.
 The course featured some of the most undulating greens ever built and the bunkering rivaled recently completed Cypress Point in Monterey.
-According to news accounts, “No expense has been spared to build the best.
+According to news accounts, "No expense has been spared to build the best.
 As witness of that, the piping is of cast iron.
-But one other course in Northern California has that, it is said”.
+But one other course in Northern California has that, it is said".

+In 1929, when MacKenzie was shaping the land into what is now Green Hills he said “When the Millbrae course is completed it will rank with the first three in the San Francisco district and will be one of the sportiest in the entire state.
+The natural topography has made it easy for us to plot the course, and with plenty of water for the tees and fairways, the new club will be one of the finest of its kind on the coast”.